awsdocs/amazon-elasticache-docs/doc_source/memcache/WhatIs.Components.md

 An *endpoint* is the unique address your application uses to connect to an ElastiCache node or cluster\.

 Each node in a Memcached cluster has its own endpoint\.
 The cluster also has an endpoint called the *configuration endpoint*\.
 If you enable Auto Discovery and connect to the configuration endpoint, your application automatically *knows* each node endpoint, even after adding or removing nodes from the cluster\.
-For more information, see [Automatically Identify Nodes in your Memcached Cluster](AutoDiscovery.md)\.
+For more information, see [Automatically identify nodes in your cluster](AutoDiscovery.md)\.

 For more information, see [Finding connection endpoints](Endpoints.md)\.